Estimated reading time: 7 minutes

 Best wineries in South Australia

 Jacobs Creek, one of the largest producers in the SA region, won the gold medal for its 2019 classic Riesling Rowland at the Sydney Royal wine show recently.
-Penna Lane wine watervale Riesling and E.B.’s The Settler from Clare Valley honored with a gold medal at the same show for the 2018 category.
+Penna Lane wine watervale Riesling and E.B.’s The Settler from Clare Valley were honored with a gold medal at the same show for the 2018 category.
 The Settlers were produced by Kirrihill wines.
-Simon Tolley is another best South Australian winery won the 2019 gold medal for their sauvignon blanc woodside range.
+Simon Tolley is another best South Australian winery that won the 2019 gold medal for their sauvignon blanc woodside range.
 Shottesbrooke, a wine producer from Adelaide Hills attracted the attention from their Single Vineyard Series.
 It was a highlight on the show and offered the Gold medal for best in Chardonnay 2017 category.

 From all Australian wine regions, Western Australia got the advantage of the long stretch of the coastline.
 The excellent blend of ocean breeze and rich soil enables Westerns Australia as one of the excellent producers of red wines.
 The main zones in the western Australia wine region are Eastern Plains, South East Coastal Zone, South West, Central, and Greater Perth.
 The famous Margaret River belongs to the South zone of Western Australia.
 And other regions are Geographe, Great Southern, Mount Barker, Albany, Porongurup, Frankland, and Blackwood.